DSGT-DLP/Deep-Learning-Playground/README.md

 Select the Python Interpreter named `dlp`.

-## 5. AWS Setup
+## 6. AWS Setup
 If you will be working on tasks that interface with AWS resources/services, please follow the below steps (please install AWS CLI using this [link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) first):

-1. Request an AWS Account for Deep Learning Playground by messaging Faris, Karthik, Daniel, or a Project Lead (@Project Lead) in the DLP Discord.
-Please include your Github username along with your personal email account and full name
+1. Request an AWS Account for Deep Learning Playground by messaging a Project Lead (@Project Lead) in the DLP Discord.
+Please include your Github username. a personal email account, and full name
 1. Once an AWS Account has been created, you will receive an email from AWS that will require you to setup a password
 1. When you login, you should be seeing that the account you're added under is `Data Science Initiative Inc`
 1. Click on the dropdown to expand the `Data Science Initiative Inc` entry and select the `Command Line or programmatic access button`